 - Prevent heavy and/or sharp objects from falling onto or being put onto the display.

-- Place your Tablet display side down whenever possible.
+- If you are using a tablet, place it display side down whenever possible.

-- Be careful to keep phone and power cables out of harms way when communicating or charging your Tablet in the home or office, to prevent people or pets tripping.
+- Be careful to keep phone and power cables out of harms way when communicating or charging your computer in the home or office, to prevent people or pets tripping.

 - Always store the Pen in the storage space provided in the computer